-This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
-All statements, other than statements of historical facts, contained in this Quarterly Report on Form 10-Q, including statements regarding our product development plans, strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management, are forward-looking statements.
+This Annual Report on Form 10-K/A contains forward-looking statements that involve substantial risks and uncertainties.
+All statements, other than statements of historical facts, contained in this Annual Report on Form 10-K/A, including statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management, are forward-looking statements.
 The words "anticipate," "believe," "goals," "estimate," "expect," "intend," "may," "might," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.

-The forward-looking statements in this Quarterly Report on Form 10-Q include, among other things, statements about:
+The forward-looking statements in this Annual Report on Form 10-K/A include, among other things, statements about:

-- the timing, costs, conduct and outcome of our Phase 3 clinical trials of Fovista and other clinical trials of Fovista, in each case administered in combination with anti-VEGF drugs for the treatment of wet age-related macular degeneration, or AMD, including statements regarding the timing and the availability of, and the costs to obtain, initial top-line results from, and the completion of such trials and the timing of regulatory filings; - the timing, costs, conduct and outcome of our planned trials for Zimura for both the treatment of patients with geographic atrophy, a severe form of dry AMD and in combination with anti-VEGF therapy and, potentially, Fovista, for the treatment of certain forms of wet AMD, including statements regarding the timing of the initiation of, and the costs to obtain and timing of receipt of initial results from, and the completion of related clinical trials; - the timing of and our ability to obtain marketing approval of Fovista, Zimura and other product candidates we may develop, and the ability of Fovista, Zimura and other product candidates we may develop to meet existing or future regulatory standards; - · our ability to maintain a successful collaborative relationship with Novartis Pharma AG, including the ability to achieve remaining potential milestone payments; - \cdot $\;\;$ the potential advantages of Fovista and Zimura; - the rate and degree of potential market acceptance and clinical utility of Fovista and Zimura; - \cdot $\,$ our estimates regarding the potential market opportunity for Fovista and Zimura; - · the potential receipt of revenues from future sales of Fovista and Zimura; - · our sales, marketing and distribution capabilities and strategy; - · our ability to establish and maintain arrangements for manufacture of Fovista, Zimura and other product candidates we may develop; - · our ability to in-license or acquire complementary products, product candidates or technologies; - our intellectual property position; - · our expectations related to our use of available cash; - \cdot our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - · the impact of governmental laws and regulations; and - · our competitive position.
+the timing, costs, conduct and outcome of our Phase 3 clinical trials of Fovista and other clinical trials of Fovista, in each case administered in combination with anti-VEGF drugs for the treatment of wet age-related macular degeneration, or AMD, including statements regarding the timing and the availability of, and the costs to obtain, initial top-line results from, and the completion of such trials and the timing of regulatory filings;

+- the timing, costs, conduct and outcome of our planned trials for Zimura for the treatment of patients with geographic atrophy, a form of dry AMD and, in combination with anti-VEGF therapy and, potentially, Fovista, for the treatment of certain forms of wet AMD, including statements regarding the timing of the initiation of, and the costs to obtain and timing of receipt of initial results from, and the completion of related clinical trials; - the timing, costs, conduct and outcome of our planned pre-clinical work for an ophthalmic formulation of tivozanib, including statements regarding the timing of the initiation of, and the costs to obtain and timing of receipt of results from, such work; - the timing of and our ability to obtain marketing approval of Fovista, Zimura and other product candidates we may develop, and the ability of Fovista, Zimura and other product candidates we may develop to meet existing or future regulatory standards; - our ability to maintain a productive collaborative relationship with Novartis Pharma AG, including our ability to achieve remaining potential milestone payments under our agreement; - the potential advantages of Fovista and Zimura; - the rate and degree of potential market acceptance and clinical utility of Fovista and Zimura; - our estimates regarding the potential market opportunity for Fovista and Zimura; - the potential receipt of revenues from future sales of Fovista and Zimura; - our sales, marketing and distribution capabilities and strategy; - · our ability to establish and maintain arrangements for manufacture of Fovista, Zimura and other product candidates we may develop; - · our ability to in-license or acquire complementary products, product candidates or technologies; - our intellectual property position; - · our expectations related to our use of available cash; - · our estimates regarding expenses, future revenues, capital requirements and needs for additional financing;

+- the impact of existing and new governmental laws and regulations; and - our competitive position.